offsoc/LitterBox/README.md

 The platform includes LLM-assisted analysis capabilities through the LitterBoxMCP server, offering advanced analytical insights using natural language processing technology.

-**Note**: While designed primarily for red teams, LitterBox can be equally valuable for blue teams by shifting perspective – using the same tools to validate defenses
+**Note**: While designed primarily for red teams, LitterBox can be equally valuable for blue teams by shifting perspective – using the same tools in their malware analysis workflows.

 ## Analysis Capabilities